 Although we are unable to determine the exact level President Trump has invested in ETP or P66, at the time of passing E.O.
-13766,we can pinpoint how much Kelcy Warren, the Chief Executive Officer and Chairman of the Board of Directors at ETP, who also "serves as Chairman of the Board of Director" (Energy Transfer 2017) at ETE, invested in the success of Trump.
+13766, we can pinpoint how much Kelcy Warren, the Chief Executive Officer and Chairman of the Board of Directors at ETP, who also "serves as Chairman of the Board of Director" (Energy Transfer 2017) at ETE, invested in the success of Trump.
 Over the course of three separate contributions, Warren contributed a total of $103,000 to Donald Trump's official campaign and the Trump Victory fund (FEC 2016).
 The Federal Election Commission (FEC) reports that Warren made a maximum contribution to the Trump campaign of $2,700 (FEC 2016), however, another $300 contribution was also made separately by Warren.
 These two contributions may have broken FEC rules, as it exceeds the maximum contribution allowance to an individual campaign (FEC 2016).
 In addition to the $103,000 Warren contributed to Trump, he also contributed $66,800 to the Republican National Committee (FEC 2016).
 These payments were made a month after Trump sealed enough delegates to win the Republican nomination (BBC 2016).
 The positions held by Warren in ETP and ETE, provide a clear incentive for him to attempt to "persuade [Trump's] support [for] political acts that benefit" (Kabir Hassan et al. 2016, p.127) Warren's corporations.
-Given that DAPL is a multi-billion-dollar project, it is highly likely that Warren, as CEO and Chairman of ETP and ETE, would see a significant monetary benefit from the success of the project.
-A a benefit which is reflected in the stock value jumps of ETP, around Trump's election as President and the signing of E.O.13766 (Bukhari 2017).
+Given that DAPL is a multi-billion-dollar project, it is highly likely that Warren, as CEO and Chairman of ETP and ETE, would see a significant monetary benefit from the success of the project: a benefit which is reflected in the stock value jumps of ETP.
 Therefore, this gives Warren a high incentive, both personally and corporately, that he should do all within his power to ensure its success.
-The potential monetary gains from the project’s success are very likely to outweigh the cost of $169,800 worth of contributions (FEC 2016) and were, in all likelihood,made to help influence the legislative process (Lord 2000, p.303).
+The potential monetary gains from the project’s success are very likely to outweigh the cost of $169,800 worth of contributions (FEC 2016) and were, in all likelihood, made to help influence the legislative process (Lord 2000, p.303).
 It is possible that Warren hoped any influence these payments had on the legislative process would benefit his company through "reductions in regulatory compliance costs, increases in government procurement contracts, increases in protective trade or industrial entry barriers" (Kabir Hassan et al. 2016, p.126).
 Without access to any logs made during meetings between Warren and Trump, it is not possible to determine whether an E.O. was discussed.

 TARGETED POLICY